Being over 50 years old with a heart murmur is simply not a good enough reason to avoid buying life insurance.

 The carrier is interested in clarifying information, reviewing medical records, and evaluating your overall insurability.

-We recommend being prepared to fully and truthfully participate in the application process as it will make your life a lot easier.
+I recommend being prepared to fully and truthfully participate in the application process as it will make your life a lot easier.

-Possible Life Ratings with a Heart Murmur
+Possible Rate Class Approvals with a Heart Murmur